-Staff, volunteers and regular visitors are required to complete this form and pass it to Lydia Board or Jen Brooker if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors are required to complete this form and pass it to Lydia Board, Sam Bloomfield or Josie Davenport if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure
+Ni ature of conce ern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Please include where you were at you saw who else was

+there, what did the child say or o at you saw, who cloc was

 Time & date of incident:

-Who are you passing this information to?
-Name:
+Who are you passing this inform Name: nation to?

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]
+[Ensure that if there is an inju completed]

-[Make it clear if you have a raised a concern about a similar issue previously]
+[Make it clear if you have a rai ibout a Sillilar ISSU e bievionziki

 Your signature:

-Time form completed: Date:
+Time form completed:

-Enter your school name/logo here

 Time form received by DSL:

 Action taken by DSL:

+Defermed to 2

 Referred to?

-AttendancePoliceJust OneCADSPSACommunity & OtherLeadNorfolkPartnerships
+Attendance Police Just One CADS PSA Other Lead Norfolk

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team Teacher Child Person who recorded disclosure

-Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

 Full name: DSL Signature: Date: